 In QuickBooks, you can explicitly record transactions in a journal for better organization of data.

-To Enter Journal Entries in QuickBooks, Following Steps Need to be Followed:
+To Enter Journal Entry in QuickBooks, Following Steps Need to be Followed:

 - Open the Company File in which you want to record the transaction.